 professional summary, professional experience, core competencies/key skills, education.

 Within these 4, there might be infinite variations, ranging from how a fresher or an HR Consultant uses it to how a professional with 30+ years of experience would.
 There can be subsections, like dividing all HR work profiles into ‘related work experience’ and ‘other professional experience’ for streamlining the focus of their document.
-Or after education, there can be ‘Training’, ‘Certification’, etc. Usually people post ‘Memberships’ as well, but that should be low on priority.
+Or after education, there can be ‘Training’, ‘Certification’, etc. Usually, people post ‘Memberships’ as well, but that should be low on priority.
 Only if you’ve filled in everything of value and there’s still some space left, then go for it.
 While we’re at it, any HR Generalist resume is either 1 page or 2.
 Not 1.5 or 1.75 or 2.5. every inch and word on that document in prime real estate and white space is as big a crime as a resume that exceeds 2 pages.

 An Infographic HR Generalist resumes look flashy but can make most ATS go haywire.
-ATS are designed to parse only basic text.
+ATS is designed to parse only basic text.
 That rules out logos and tables as well.
 Anything more complex than that and the ATS will simply brush it aside.
 While the basic information is processed in any case, it helps if you do everything you can to make the ATS’ job easier.

 Don’t write ‘CV/Resume’ on the top.
 As dumb as it sounds, we’ve actually seen resumes with a ‘resume’ in bold for a heading, so let’s skip that.
 Simply begin with your name, your current/targeted profile below it and your contact details.